This post may contain affiliate links.

 - In a medium sized bowl, add rice chex and set aside.

 - Melt chocolate chips in microwave in 25 second increments stirring well between heating.
 You will not want to overheat it.
 When it looks like most of the chips are melted, just keep stirring instead of heating more.
-Stir in the vanilla and peppermint as well as the butter (if desired).
+Stir in the vanilla and peppermint.

 - Transfer the chocolate Chex mixture to a large ziploc bag and add powdered sugar.
 Shake well to coat.